Blueberries: 1997 Santa Clara County Trials

 Blueberries like acid fertilizers such as Rhododendron/Azalea/Camellia formulations.
 For newly planted stock, use 2 tablespoons of 10-20-10 (or similar fertilizer) in late spring or once plants are established.
 (Careful!
 Blueberries are very sensitive to over nitrogen fertilization!)
 For subsequent years, use 3 tablespoons of fertilizer for each year from planting to a total of 5 tablespoons per plant.
 Apply in early spring and again in late spring for best results.
 Always water well after fertilizing.
-For organic fertilizers, blood meal, alfalfa meal and cottonseed meal work well by sprinkling on soil surface and re-covering with mulch.
+For organic fertilizers, blood meal, alfalfa meal and cottonseed meal work well by sprinkling on the soil surface and re-covering with mulch.
 The worms will work the material into the root zone in time.
 Avoid using fresh manures.

 To date, favorite varieties are Reveille, Misty, and Bluecrop because they have excellent flavor defined as a "wild" blueberry flavor, intense with a good sugar/acid balance.
 They are also very productive.